-I just finished another interesting book that focuses on gaming and gamification of the real world.
+I just finished another interesting book that focuses on gaming and gamification in the real world.
 Game frame: Using games as strategy for success* is written by Aaron Dignan, the founder of Undercurrent, a digital strategy firm.

-Game Frame is a 203 page book packed with useful information about games and gamification.
-Dignan spreads his observations across ten chapters or levels, a back story, and an appendix.
+Game Frame is a 203-page book packed with useful information about games and gamification.
+Dignan spreads his observations across ten chapters or levels, a backstory, and an appendix.
 In my opinion, levels eight and nine are the most powerful pieces of the book.
 This is where Dignan introduces the idea of the Game Frame and how to implement it to improve skill performance.

 The first seven levels introduce the idea of games and gamification as well as game mechanics necessary to implement gamification in a work or life setting.

 Dignan starts his book by stating, “Boredom is everywhere, and it’s a by-product of poorly structured systems” (Dignan, 2011, p.
 1).
 He adds that when we start a new job, it is exciting and it holds our attention; however, after time, it becomes boring because we have stopped learning.
 We have become tired of the system, there are no new problems to solve.
 As I mentioned in a previous post, we are wired to solve problems.
 We become bored when there are no new problems to solve and work becomes routine.